maxhbr/LDBcollector/md/Noweb.md

             "NOWEB LICENSE",
             "NOWEB License",
             "Noweb is copyright",
-            "Noweb is protected by copyright"
+            "Noweb is protected by copyright",
+            "scancode:noweb"
         ],
         "__impliedComments": [
             [